digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 PostgreSQL session will execute:

 -  ``set_latest(offset)``: nominates the offset of the latest data to include in observing the ledger.
-If NULL then it uses the very latest available.
-The actual offset that will be used, is returned.
+If NULL, it uses the very latest available.
+The actual offset that will be used is returned.
 If the supplied offset is beyond what is available, an error occurs.
 -  ``set_latest_minimum(offset)``: provides the minimum offset that should be used, but a more recent offset will always be chosen.
    Returns an error if the nominated offset is not yet available.
-   Function returns the actual offset used.
+   The function returns the actual offset used.
--  ``set_oldest(offset)``: nominates the offset of the oldest events to include in query scope.
-If ``NULL`` then it uses the oldest available.
+-  ``set_oldest(offset)``: nominates the offset of the oldest events to include in the query scope.
+If ``NULL``, it uses the oldest available.
-   Function returns the actual offset used.
+   The function returns the actual offset used.
 If the supplied offset is beyond what is available, an error occurs.
--  ``get_offset(time)``: a helper function to determine the offset of a given ``time`` (or interval prior to now).
+-  ``get_offset(time)``: provides a helper function to determine the offset of a given ``time`` (or interval prior to now).

 Under this temporal scope, the following `table functions <https://www.postgresql.org/docs/current/queries-table-expressions.html>`__ allow access to the ledger and are used directly in queries.
-They are designed to be used in a similar manner to tables or views, and allow users to focus on the data they wish to query, with the impact of offsets removed.
+They can be used in a similar manner to tables or views and allow users to focus on the data they wish to query, with the impact of offsets removed.